-For more information, see State Snapshot Transfer.
+For more information, see State snapshot transfer.

-Note: If keyring_file plugin is used, then SST encryption is mandatory: when copying encrypted data via SST, the keyring must be sent over with the files for decryption.
+If keyring_file plugin is used, then SST encryption is mandatory: when copying encrypted data via SST, the keyring must be sent over with the files for decryption.
 In this case following options are to be set in my.cnf on all nodes: